fatehMohamed14/LightDarkModeSwitch/README.md

 # Easy Theme Switcher
-Themes switcher using sass mixins and a BehaviorSubject Service for toggling.
+Themes switcher using sass mixins and a BehaviorSubject Signleton Service for toggling.

 The idea is to include the right mixin based on the current Theme (Dark/Light)